 Regeneration Frequency (%) =Number of explants showing regeneration Total number of explants cultured×100

-3. Plant Height (cm):
+3. Plant Height (cm)

 Plant height was measured from the soil surface at the base of the plant to the tip of the apical bud using a measuring scale and expressed in centimeters (cm).
 The measurement was taken at the time of observation for all plants in each treatment, and the average value was calculated.

-4. Shoot girth (mm):
+4. Shoot girth (mm)

 The shoot girth (mm) was measured at the base point of each shoot using a digital Vernier caliper.

-Effect of size of explants:
+Effect of size of explants

 1. Days taken for callus formation